akshat-gupta15/Ai-Image-Generator/README.md

 # 🚀 How It Works

-1. Enter a descriptive prompt.
+1. Enter a creative text prompt.
 2. Click **Generate Image**.
-3. The prompt is sent to the FastAPI backend.
+3. The frontend sends the prompt to the FastAPI backend.
-4. Pollinations AI generates the image.
+4. The backend requests an image from Pollinations AI.
-5. The generated artwork is displayed instantly.
+5. The generated image is returned and displayed instantly.
 6. Download the generated image with one click.

 ---

-# 📌 Future Enhancements
+# 🔮 Future Improvements

 - User Authentication
-- Prompt History
+- Image History
+- Multiple AI Models
-- AI Model Selection
+- AI Image Variations
 - Image Upscaling
-- Image Variations
 - Favorites Collection
 - Dark / Light Theme
-- Cloud Storage Support
+- Cloud Image Storage

 ---